wgmichelle/Michelle_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE -->

+For my final milestone, I was able to control the robot car wirelessly, combining both milestones 1 and 2. ...

 # Second Milestone